seantcaron/tools/README.md

 tools
 -----

-Sean Caron
+Sean Caron <scaron@umich.edu>

-scaron@umich.edu

 A collection of useful systems administration tools and scripts too small to justify their own repository.

 #### beacon.go

-Light error LEDs on all drives in attached JBOD cabinets.
+Light error LEDs on drives in JBOD cabinets.

 #### beacon_off.sh